T3M1N4L/t3m1n4l.github.io/src/pages/socials.md

   - @\_T3RM1N4L_
   - i barely use reddit

-### If you send spamish/weird messages, you will be ignored.
+### if you send spamish/weird messages, you will be ignored.